alpersahin84/DjangoBlogExample/README.md

 ﻿# DjangoBlogExample
-This is a full workşng django example.
+This is a full working django example.